We noticed that you're using an unsupported browser. The Tripadvisor website may not display properly.We support the following browsers:

 What food & drink options are available at Okunoin Hotel Tokugawa?

-Guests can enjoy an on-site restaurant, a lounge, and breakfast during their stay.
+Guests can enjoy free breakfast, an on-site restaurant, and a lounge during their stay.

 Is parking available at Okunoin Hotel Tokugawa?